JawwadUmar/ChatterConnect/README.md

 3. Make your changes and test them thoroughly.
 4. Create a pull request to the main repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---

 Thank you for using ChatterConnect!
-We hope you enjoy using this real-time chat application as much as we enjoyed building it.
+I hope you enjoy using this real-time chat application as much as I enjoyed building it.
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue on our GitHub repository.
 Happy chatting!